mtdowling/transducers.php/README.rst

 Transduces items from ``$coll`` into the given ``$target``, in essence "pouring" transformed data from one source into another data type.

+This function does not attempt to discern between arrays and associative arrays.
+Any array or ArrayAccess object provided will be treated as an indexed array.
+When a string is provided, each value will be concatenated to the end of the string with no separator.
+When an fopen resource is provided, data will be written to the end of the stream with no separator between writes.

 .. code-block:: php

     use Transducers as t;